Last updated: March 13, 2010

 linus

-The term open source was created in 1998, by a group of people who wanted to distance themselves somewhat from the ideology and ethics of the free software movement and thereby make free software more appealing to commercial interests.
+The term open source was created in 1998, by a group of people who wanted to distance themselves somewhat from the ideological rhetoric of the free software movement for the purpose of making free software more appealing to commercial interests.

 The software licences recognised by the Free Software Foundation and the Open Source Initiative are almost all the same, therefore there's very little difference between open source and free software in practice - the differences are almost exclusively on a philosophical and rhetorical level.
 To bridge the gap between the two camps the term "FOSS" (Free and Open Source Software) is often used.

 SUSE was founded on September 2, 1992 in Germany, under the name Gesellschaft für Software- und Systementwicklung mbH (S.u.S.E.
 GmbH), meaning: "Software and System Development, Inc.".
 The first GNU/Linux distribution (S.u.S.E.
 Linux 1.0) was released in 1994 - making SUSE one of the oldest existing GNU/Linux distributions.
 Originally it was merely a German version of an American distribution called Slackware, but later SUSE has become one of the leading distributions.
-In 2003 SUSE was acquired by Novell and today development is distributed all over the world, but mainly located in Nuremberg, Germany, Prague in the Czech Republic and in the U.S.
+In 2003 SUSE was acquired by Novell.

 gnu